michaelandrefraniatte/michaelandrefraniatte/README.md

 • Author: Michaël André Franiatte, <code>michael.franiatte@gmail.com</code>.

-• Copyrights: All rights reserved, no permissions granted, on any publishing of author by the way.
+• Copyrights: All rights reserved, no permissions granted, on any work of author by the way.

 • Properties: Author is owning the entire intellectual properties on his works, no one has any right to use it freely.